*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 #1: “Is this even happening?!
 Am I really good enough to be featured right alongside industry legends like Neil Patel, Mark Schaefer, Larry Kim, Rebekah Radice, Jay Baer, Murray Newlands, Gary Vaynerchuck, Neal Schaffer and John Rampton?!”

 Only a couple+ years ago, I was nowhere to be seen online.
-I haven't yet reached 30 and some of these remarkable people have many years’ experience under their belts.
+Some of these remarkable people have many years’ experience under their belts.

 John Rampton even mentioned me on his blog.
 This guy has over 1.5 million followers on Twitter alone; he is seriously ‘big time’ in the marketing world.